-- a.
-The run information can be uploaded into the computerized database after the run information is exported by the software to the computerized database.
-This database was custom-designed for the management of CDC Assay Development and Diagnostic Reference Laboratory (ADDRL) test results, and functions within SQL Server software (Microsoft, Redmond, WA) with a .NET (Microsoft, Redmond, WA) user interface.
-Test values are compared with a lot-specific cutoff value.
-Results are expressed as "positive" or "negative" for anti-HAV.
-Other information in the database may typically include the ADDRL identification number, the specimen number, the date collected, the date tested, and results of testing for other hepatitis markers.
-Reporting is done directly from the database in printed form or by electronic transfer. - b.
-Finished data are reviewed by the laboratory supervisor and transmitted to the NCHS along with the other NHANES IV data. - c.
-Files stored on the LAN are automatically backed up nightly to tape by CDC Data Center staff. - d.
-Documentation for data system maintenance is contained in hard copies of data records for 2 years.
+The run information can be uploaded into the computerized database - DMS - after the run information is exported by the software to the computerized database-DMS.
+This database was custom-designed for the management of CDC Division of Viral Hepatitis (DVH) Laboratory Branch (LB) test results, and functions within SQL Server software (Microsoft, Redmond, WA) with a .NET (Microsoft, Redmond, WA) user interface.
+In August 2019, laboratory data management was transferred to the CDC Enterprise Laboratory Information System (ELIMS), where NHANES functionality was reproduced and improved over time to include more process automation.
+DMS was maintained in parallel until December 31st, 2019, when it was discontinued.
+Finished DMS data were reviewed by the laboratory supervisor and transmitted to the NCHS along with other NHANES data.
+Files stored on the CDC Local Area Network (LAN) were automatically backed up nightly by CDC Data Center staff.
+Documentation for data system maintenance was maintained with printed copies of data records for 2 years.